freeCodeCamp/freeCodeCamp/guide/english/kotlin/hello-world/index.md

 }
 ```

-As you should expect, when you run this program the output should be "Hello, World!".
+As you should expect, when you run this program the output should be "Hello, World!"
+(Without quotes).

 ## Syntax